1. Choosing the right agent

 Your agent is crucial to the outcome of your sale, so it's important to pick someone you're comfortable with, and who has a great track record in your suburb.

 Many agencies will list their most recent results online or in ads.
-Sites like Domain and Realestate.com are also a great resource for hard figures like sale price and time on market.
+Sites like Domain, opens in new window and realestate.com.au, opens in new window are also a great resource for hard figures like sale price and time on market.

-Consider seeing them in action at a few open for inspections as well.
+Consider seeing an agent in action at a few open for inspections as well.
 This will give you an invaluable insight into how they conduct themselves and whether you can see a successful vendor-agent partnership.

 2. Figuring out your sale price

 Your chosen agent should have the knowledge and area-expertise to nail down the perfect asking price for your property, so consult them first.

 You can also do your own due diligence by looking into property and market reports to get an idea of what your property's worth.
 You can get a property or market report from NAB, free of charge, opens in new window.